lij110397/jiaoll-notion-nextjs-blogs/README.md

 - Content: This version includes most playable functions of a blog system, mainly including blog lists page(home page) and blog post page.
 ### v1.1
 - Time: released at June 20 2024
 - Content: This version is a tiny improvement of the current version to fix theme change and language change.
+I also add typewriter in the Hero section to make it look more interesting.

 # Skill Stack used in the project
 ## Main Stack